Whip up a big batch of warm, comforting Instant Pot Beef Stew tonight. It's quick and easy, thanks to the pressure cooker!

 However, for larger family meals or if you're feeding hearty appetites, consider serving these sides:

 - a large green salad, to balance the heaviness of the dish

-- buttermilk biscuits, to help soak up that yummy stew
+- buttermilk biscuits or homemade French bread, to help soak up that yummy stew

 Hearty, rich, pressure cooker beef stew calls for a full-bodied red wine with medium to high acidity.
 Cabernet Sauvignon is a classic pairing for this dish.
 The fat and umami in the meat of beef stew balances out the high tannins of Cabernet Sauvignon.